An explicit version of Chen's theorem and the linear sieve

-where $p^*(X_2)$ is as in Lemma \ref{large533}. \end{lemma} \begin{proof} Much of the proof is identical to that of Lemmas \ref{small313} and \ref{small533}, so we will be terse in some algebraic manipulations, only highlighting the differences to the previous proofs.
+where $p^*(X_2)$ is as in Lemma \ref{large533}, and $\pi(N; k, l)$ denotes the number of primes up to $N$ congruent to $l$ modulo $k$. \end{lemma} \begin{proof} Much of this proof is identical to those of Lemmas \ref{small313} and \ref{small533}, so we will be terse in some algebraic manipulations, only highlighting the differences to the previous proofs.
 For convenience, for an arithmetic function $f \in \{ \pi, \theta, \psi\}$ we will denote

 so that we are trying to prove